SAR-mango/SinESC/README.md

   - TDK ceramic capacitors
   - Panasonic metal film resistors (all 1% tolerance including shunts)
 # Versions
 Regular Semantic Versioning is used for all software components of the project.
 As for PCB designs, Semantic Versioning has been modified.
-Versions only reflect the PCB design since schematic changes directly influence the PCB.
+After Multi v2.3C, versions only reflect the PCB design since schematic changes directly influence the PCB.
 They are written like so:

 vX.YZ where X and Y are numbers and Z is a letter. "v" is sometimes omitted.
 - If a minor change is made that does NOT require a new stencil OR an updated BOM, Z is incremented.